What to do on GCSE Results Day

 Retaking exams or getting your paper remarked are two potential ways to improve a GCSE grade you're not happy with.

-GCSE assessments are changing from modular to linear, which means you sit all your exams in the same exam series, usually at the end of your course in June when you are in Y11.
+GCSE assessments are linear, which means you sit all your exams in the same exam series, usually at the end of your course in June when you are in Y11.
 This affects when you can resit your exams.

 For new GCSE courses if you retake a subject, you will have to retake all the units in the next exam season in order to be awarded a new certificate in that GCSE.

 If you are unsure about whether to consider retaking a subject, it's wise to speak to your teachers or a careers adviser and find out the latest information.

 GCSE exam retakes usually take place in the next available exam season.
 For most subjects, this will be next summer.
 For English and maths, there is an opportunity to retake in November.

 If you think there may have been a mistake with your marking and you are confident that you performed better in an exam than is reflected in the grade you were awarded, you could investigate the possibility of having your exam paper remarked by an examiner.
 Before you consider this, it is absolutely essential to have a discussion with your subject teachers, exams officer or head of year.

 Remarks are available for a short period of time after you have received your GCSE results - however, once you have received a grade from a remark, it is final.
 Your original grade will not count, even if it is higher than that of the remark.
 You may be charged by your school or college for the cost of any remark you request.